Afternoon Tea at the O.Henry Hotel

 Taking tea in O.Henry’s Social Lobby has become a Greensboro tradition.
 In fact, it’s so popular that we’ve expanded the hours.
 We serve tea Friday, Saturday & Sunday, noon – 5:00 p.m., Monday – Wednesday, 2:00 – 5:00 p.m. and Thursday 11 a.m. – 3 p.m.

 Reservations are always recommended.
 Please call Green Valley Grill at 336-854-2015.
 See the afternoon tea menu.

-Looking for information about the UNC-TV Downton Abbey Tea on September 27 or November 15?
+The UNC-TV Downton Abbey Tea on September 27 or November 15 is Sold Out.
 Please contact UNC-TV directly for more information.
-O.Henry Hotel is not taking the reservations for these teas as they are a part of the UNC-TV Fundraising Festival 2015.
+O.Henry Hotel is not taking reservations for these teas as they are a part of the UNC-TV Fundraising Festival 2015.